 I see you have decided to know more about who I am, as an Amateur Radio Operator.
 I will keep it short and get to the points.
 I want to thank you for wanting to know more about Amateur Radio.
 If you would like more information about Amateur Radio, please visit the ARRL Get Involved website.

 I have been a Ham (Amateur) Radio Operator since September 2013.
-I stated with my Motorola HT1250 and talked on a local repeater in Alpine, NJ.
+I started with my Motorola HT1250 and talked on a local repeater in Alpine, NJ.
 There are two repeater sites that are visible on 9W, the Palisades Interstate Parkway NJ and various locations in NY.
 After seeing the large towers, it peaked my interest.
 It was more interesting and I found myself studying for my Amateur General License.

 I would spend my days at work, in the ambulance, studying for my general ticket.
 I spent weekends volunteering and gaining the money needed for my radios.
 They weren’t that expensive, but who has $3,000 to pull out there back pocket?
 Sure not me!
 I found myself working hard and studying until March of 2014.
 I passed my Amateur General License exam and changed my callsign.
 My first callsign was KD2EQZ or KD2-Equalizer.
 I thought long and hard, then decided N2JDH would be the best!
 I picked JDH for my oldest daughter’s name(Jalena Denise Hunt).
 It can also mean, Nice 2 Just Drive Home!
 While I was at it, I also scored on my VEC exam.
 I was a General Licensed Volunteer Examiner in less than one year in the hobby.